aaronpostus/aaronpostus/README.md

 ### Hi there, my name is Aaron Post 👋 I am:
 🥽 Working as an AR Software Engineer for Trace 3D to empower everyday people to create immersive experiences for AR.
-✨ Passionate about programming interactive media projects and working alongside artists -- especially using 3D engines like Unity.
+✨ Passionately developing interactive media projects and collaborating with artists -- especially using 3D engines like Unity.
 🥣 Finishing up a game called "Good Soup" as a side project which should be shipping on Steam later this year!